Pablo Ruiz y Picasso, 1881 - 1973

 - A picture is not thought out and settled beforehand.
 While it is being done it changes as one's thoughts change. permalink

 - A young artist must forget painting when he paints.
 That's the only way he will do original work. permalink

 - Abstract art is only painting.
 And what's so dramatic about that?
 There is no abstract art.
 One must always begin with something.
 Afterwards one can remove all semblance of reality; there is no longer any danger as the idea of the object has left an indelible imprint. permalink

-From a letter written at Castle Boisgeloup (Winter 1934)
+letter written at Castle Boisgeloup (Winter 1934)